-(e) As at 31 December 2012, a portion of the Group's and the Corporation's assets (including assets replaced during the lease periods) with a total cost of \$9,011 million (2011: \$8,898 million) and net book value of \$3,359 million (2011: \$3,635 million) is covered by seven arrangements (2011: seven arrangements).
-Four arrangements involve rolling stock, with basic lease terms of 17 to 28 years.
-Two arrangements, one involving signalling equipment and the other involving the revenue collection system, have a basic lease term of 15 years.
+(e) As at 31 December 2013, a portion of the Group's and the Corporation's assets (including assets replaced during the lease periods) with a total cost of \$6,214 million (2012: \$9,011 million) and net book value of \$2,589 million (2012: \$3,359 million) is covered by five arrangements (2012: seven arrangements).
+Three arrangements involve rolling stock, with basic lease terms of 17 to 28 years.
+One arrangement involving the revenue collection system has a basic lease term of 15 years.
 The remaining arrangement involving railway infrastructure has basic lease terms of between 24 years and 27 years.
 Since the Group and the Corporation retain risks and rewards incidental to ownership of the underlying assets in respect of each arrangement and enjoy substantially the same rights to their use as before the arrangements were entered into, no adjustment has been made to fixed assets.
-As a result of these arrangements, the Group and the Corporation have received cash of \$8,878 million at the inception of the arrangements.
+As a result of these arrangements, the Group and the Corporation have received cash of \$6,358 million at the inception of the arrangements.
 Assuming exercise of the purchase option in each arrangement, the obligations to make long-term lease payments over the duration of the relevant leases by the Group and the Corporation are expected to be funded by the proceeds to be generated from existing deposits and investments, which are not recognised in the balance sheet, over the relevant lease periods.
-The total estimated net present value of these obligations at the inception of the arrangements amounted to \$8,414 million.
+The total estimated net present value of these obligations at the inception of the arrangements amounted to \$6,045 million.